RetroPie/RetroPie-Docs/docs/gamecon_gpio_rpi.md

 The pinout summary can be seen below.
 The power and ground pins are common for all pads, thus requiring splitters (e.g. a breadboard + pinheaders) when using multiple pads.
 Detailed information on connecting the pads can be found at the module's README (/usr/share/doc/gamecon_gpio_rpi/README.gz).

-NOTE: Board revision 2 has different GPIO ID:s for PAD1 & PAD2 pins, which must be taken into account when loading the driver.
+**NOTE**: Board revision 2 (all RPi variants manufactured after 09/2012) has different GPIO ID:s for PAD1 & PAD2 pins, which must be taken into account when loading the driver.

 ![GPIO interface for gamecon](http://www.niksula.hut.fi/~mhiienka/Rpi/images/gamecon_gpio_rpi.png)